-Recreational Programs are designed to encourage social development and improve pre-vocational skill sets.
+Recreational Programs are designed to encourage social development.
 These programs provide participants with monthly choices of supervised and organized events, e.g., social trips, movie nights, poetry/book club, art classes, etc., that will entice them into a less isolated, more communal existence.